Data Processing Agreement

 The transferred Personal Data is subject to the following basic processing activities:

-• use of Personal Data to set up, operate, monitor and provide the Service, which may include transferring the Personal Data to Subprocessors and recipients identified in this DPA or as otherwise instructed by the Subscriber;
+- use of Personal Data to set up, operate, monitor and provide the Services, which may include transferring the Personal Data to Sub-processors and recipients identified in this DPA or as otherwise instructed by the Subscriber;

-• upload any fixes or upgrades to the Service;
+- upload any fixes or upgrades to the Services;

 Purpose(s) of the data transfer and further processing: